IonianTropics/IonianTropics/README.md

 -->
 ## hi there👋!

-<a href="https://github.com/IonianTropics" rel="me">IonianTropics</a>

 ## About me

-I'm io, a software developer from Wasington.
+I'm <a href="https://github.com/IonianTropics" rel="me">IonianTropics</a> or just io, a software developer from Wasington.

 - 🏳️‍⚧️ Pronouns: she/it
 - 🔭 I’m currently working on a Discord bot for Minecraft :shushing_face: